-While arguments may differ as to the best way is to engage in what I call “deliberate” practice.
+If you want to learn banjo quickly the best way is to engage in “deliberate” practice.
 Deliberate practice means mindful practice.
 It means practicing with a specific goal in mind every time we pick up our banjo.

 Deliberate practice means practicing with focused and exacting attention to our playing at ALL times.
 It means being willing to problem solve if the music we’re making doesn’t match the music we hear in our head (e.g. why does that D7 chord sound a little muffled every time we play it? — Figure it out!).

 Regardless of how many minutes a day you’re able to squeeze in, if you’re engaged in deliberate practice every time you pick up your banjo, you’ll see quicker results than you would while practicing during the commercial breaks of your favorite sit-com.
-I guarantee it.
+We guarantee it.